Moose Johnson: New Westminster, Portland and Victoria

 When Lester and Frank Patrick formed the Pacific Coast Hockey Association (PCHA) in 1911, they sought to lure the NHA's top stars out west.
 Johnson, by then considered one of the game's best players, was among the players who jumped at the higher salaries the Patricks were offering.
 Johnson was placed on the New Westminster Royals, and switched positions from left wing to cover-point (defence).
 He remained a star on offence, scoring nine goals in 14 games, and was named to the PCHA's first all-star team, as New Westminster won the inaugural PCHA championship.
 Prior to the 1912–13 season, and despite being branded an "outlaw" by the NHA, Johnson appeared ready to return to the Wanderers as he signed a new contract with the eastern team.
 However, he previously signed a contract with the Royals, and ultimately chose to remain with New Westminster.

 Johnson was again named to the all-star team that season, then played a third year in New Westminster in 1913–14 though he missed a month of the season after suffering a deep laceration on his leg during a game.
 Following the season, he moved to Portland, Oregon when the Royals transferred south to become the Portland Rosebuds.
 He again made the all-star team in 1915, the first of five consecutive seasons in which he did so.
 Johnson again faced contract issues prior to the 1915–16 NHA season when he refused to sign Portland's offer, demanding better terms.
 He eventually signed with Portland, and was reported to have turned down lucrative offers to return to the NHA.

 The Rosebuds won the PCHA championship that season, and in doing so became the first American team to compete for the Stanley Cup.
-For Johnson, it marked his first in a Stanley Cup final in six years, and was not without controversy.
+For Johnson, it marked his first in a Stanley Cup Finals in six years, and was not without controversy.
 The Rosebuds faced the NHA's Montreal Canadiens, and the entire series was played in Montreal.
 As a consequence of his jumping to the PCHA in 1911, Montreal Wanderers owner Sam Lichtenhein had won a judgement against Johnson for $2,000 for breach of contract, but it was not enforceable unless he returned to the jurisdiction of Quebec's courts.
 When it became known that Lichtenhein would gain Johnson's salary for playing in the series, Johnson contemplated refusing to play.
 He decided to play in the series anyway, and scored one goal in the five-game series.
 The Canadiens won the best-of-five series 3–2.